 Westside Food Bank is not currently hosting or attending any in-person events, but please visit our events page for information about upcoming virtual events.

 Food Donations: We are currently accepting limited food drive donations of specific foods that are greatly needed.
-Please do not bring us individual donations of food, we are only able to accept large collections of food, and only by appointment.
 If your office would like to collect these foods for us, please contact Westside Food Bank’s Director of Volunteer Services and Extra Helpings Westside, Allison Griffith to make arrangements.
+We are also able to accept individual donations of food.
+Please leave them in one of the boxes at the front door if it’s after business hours. .

-Virtual Food Drive: To multiply the impact of your drive by creating a customized Virtual Food Drive, please contact Westside Food Bank’s Development Manager, Aviva Kraus.
+Virtual Food Drive: To multiply the impact of your drive by creating a customized Virtual Food Drive, please contact Westside Food Bank’s Development Associate, Crissi Avila.

 Financial Contributions: Financial gifts enable us to grow programs and purchase nutritious food.
-Consider including Westside Food Bank as an option for employee gift-matching or your grant program, or contact Westside Food Bank’s Development Manager, Aviva Kraus to discuss more ways for your company to make an impact.
+Consider including Westside Food Bank as an option for employee gift-matching or your grant program, or contact Westside Food Bank’s Development Associate, Crissi Avila to discuss more ways for your company to make an impact.
 You can also make a contribution now.

-If your organization is located in Westside Food Bank’s service area and is interested in becoming a member agency of Westside Food Bank, please contact Westside Food Bank’s Director of Operations, Yvonne Leung, to learn more about applying.
+If your organization is located in Westside Food Bank’s service area and is interested in becoming a member agency of Westside Food Bank, please contact Westside Food Bank’s Deputy Director, Genevieve Riutort, to learn more about applying.

-If you are an existing member agency in need of assistance, please contact Westside Food Bank’s Director of Operations, Yvonne Leung.
+If you are an existing member agency in need of assistance, please contact Westside Food Bank’s Deputy Director, Genevieve Riutort.